International-Slackline-Association/slackline-data/communities/organizations/README.md

 ## How to add/modify data

+**⚠️ ONLY ISA APPROVED organizations are allowed to edit this.
+Please do not add yourself or your organization without approval first!**

 There are 2 files:

 - `organizations.json` - contains the detail data for each organization in [JSON format](https://en.wikipedia.org/wiki/JSON)
 - `managedAreas.geojson` - contains the data only relevant for the map in [GeoJSON format](https://en.wikipedia.org/wiki/GeoJSON).
 The data has to be as small as possible to keep the map fast.

 Update the each file depending on your need **without** changing the structure of the file and create pull request.
 To validate the changes you can use: